Guide to the Demolition, Disposal & Open Burning of Abandoned Houses

 Certain types of burning our allowed but are subject to the following conditions:

-- Fires set for the removal of dangerous material,when there is no practical or lawful method of disposal, must be approved in advance by the North Dakota Department of Health.
+- Fires set for the removal of dangerous material,when there is no practical or lawful method of disposal, must be approved in advance by the North Dakota Department of Environmental Quality.

-- Where there is imminent danger to human health or safety, open burning may be conducted, but notification to the North Dakota Department of Health is required as soon as possible.
+- Where there is imminent danger to human health or safety, open burning may be conducted, but notification to the North Dakota Department of Environmental Quality is required as soon as possible.

 Open Burning Variance Application